 Then there is the limited partnership.
 In this case, there are multiple business owners, each with unlimited personal liability for the debts and obligations of the business.

-Both the Florida corporation and the LLC remove that personal liability from the equation, as you personally are considered separate from the business.
-A corporation has a few more hoops to jump through to file and maintain its status than the LLC.
+Both the Florida corporation and the LLC remove that personal liability from the equation, as you personally are considered separate from the business as a form of liability protection.
+A corporation has a few more hoops to jump through to file and maintain its status than an LLC.

 There are several types of LLCs.
 A single-member LLC has one owner (you).
 The multi-member LLC has, as you might guess, multiple members (another name for partners).
 A foreign LLC is one that was formed in a state other than where you do business, and a domestic LLC is one formed in the state where you do business.

 There is the professional limited liability company, or PLLC, which is run by individuals in certain professions, like medicine or law.

 It’s important to understand each type of business entity because they each have different levels of personal risk, and are treated differently for tax purposes.

 Benefits of an LLC in Florida